saathisudip/saathisudip.github.io/eda-unicorn.md

 -*Can we get the distribution of age of unicorn startup versus the valuation in $Billions?*

--*Can we get the top 10 most valued companies?*
+-*Can we get the names of top 10 most valued companies?*